iris-hep/iris-hep.github.io/pages/docs/add_focusarea_page.md

 Note that each of these sections (projects, publications, presentations) will only appear if there is at least one item to be listed.

 Want to test locally before making a pull request?
-[This should work](https://jekyllrb.com/docs/)
+[This should work](/docs/webdev).

-Get help: Reach out on the Slack website channel or contact David Lange
+Get help: Reach out on the [Slack website channel](https://iris-hep.slack.com/messages/website/) or contact David Lange.